DoubleYouGTT/hubspot/.github/CONTRIBUTING.md

 - There is a lintr commit hooks that tidy up R function code, make sure any amendments are committed too
 - When making a Pull Request, reference any issue you're code fixes with #IssueNo in the body of the PR

+### Auth details for development

+#### Default app

+A default app was created under the Locke Data dev account.
+It's called "hubspot-pkg-locke-data", ID 205749.

+Another app was created only for the purpose of testing bringing your own app.
+It's called "hubspot-byoa-test-pkg", ID 207639.

+#### Testing

+In tests/testthat/setup.R, the token path is set to "" and the API key to "demo" which ensures tests are run with the demo key.

+For testing access with OAuth, two tokens were created and saved in tests/testthat, see inst/create_test_tokens.R.
+They were gitignored and Rbuildignored, and encrypted using the workflow https://cran.r-project.org/web/packages/googlesheets/vignettes/managing-auth-tokens.html#encrypting-tokens-for-hosted-continuous-integration except that they were also Rbuildignored.
+Therefore, R CMD check can't access them.
+The tests in tests/testthat/test-oauth.R using the OAuth tokens are skipped when they don't exist.
+On Travis CI, the tests are run on their own after R CMD check, so if they fail the build will fail.

+To run the tests in locally, if you're a regular contributor to the package or your contribution touches OAuth, create tokens by running inst/create_test_tokens.R interactively.

+#### Vignettes and example

+At the moment of writing, no rendered code uses something else than the demo API key.